epfml/getting-started/faq.md

 <details>
 <summary><i> Where can I see the usage of the cluster? </i> </summary>
-Check the dashboard for the [IC cluster](https://ic-dashboard.epfl.ch/) or the [RCP cluster](https://rcp-dashboard.epfl.ch/).
+Check the dashboard for the IC cluster (https://ic-dashboard.epfl.ch/) or the RCP cluster (https://rcp-dashboard.epfl.ch/).
 </details>

 ---

 <details>
 <summary><i> Can I create my own Docker images? </i> </summary>
-Yes, you can -- see [README.md#creating-a-custom-docker-image](README.md#creating-a-custom-docker-image) for more information.
+Yes, you can -- see <a href=README.md#creating-a-custom-docker-image>README.md#creating-a-custom-docker-image</href> for more information.
 </details>